 Whenever people ask me what the most difficult part of writing a book is — the beginning, middle, or end — I usually say, “All of it.”
-Each section of a novel comes with its own set of challenges: Middles are hard to plot, ends need to be satisfying (and in my novels, they usually involve a twist), but then there is a novel’s beginning, which, if I really had to choose, is truly the toughest.
+Each section of a novel comes with its own set of challenges: Middles are hard to plot, ends need to be satisfying (and in my novels, they usually involve a twist), but then there is a novel’s beginning.
+Learning how to write a good hook, if I really had to choose, is truly the toughest thing.

 1. Startle readers with the first line.

 Shocking readers immediately with a jarring moment, visual, or confession will get them excited to read on.
 One of my favorite novels, the Pulitzer-winning Middlesex, starts with a doozy of a first line: